 Statement of Authority: The Instructor reserves the right to remove from the course any student whose conduct is disruptive to the learning process.
-See the NWCC Online Code of Conduct document which is in the Course Information Module.

 Participants must actively participate early in the course and complete all activities to ensure successful completion and timely response from their Instructor on all assignments.
 Instructors will intervene in the course as they feel necessary to facilitate and maintain an online presence.